-New with the Tools version 3.1.5, you will find an executable in your path called esm\version.
+Above version 3.1.5 and below 6.0.0, you will find an executable in your path called esm\version.
 This was added by Paul Gierz to help the user / developer to keep track of / upgrade the python packages belonging to ESM Tools.

-11.1 Usage
+11.1.1 Usage